 Get exclusive member benefits & effect social change.
 Join Today

-If you develop a loss of appetite, you may also experience related symptoms, such as weight loss or malnutrition.
-These can be serious if left untreated, so it is important to find the reason behind your decreased appetite and treat it.
+If you develop a loss of appetite, you may also have related symptoms, such as weight loss or malnutrition.
+These can be serious if left untreated, so it’s important to find the reason behind your decreased appetite and treat it.

 A number of conditions can lead to a decreased appetite.
-In most cases, your appetite will return to normal once the original condition is treated.
+In most cases, your appetite will return to normal once the underlying condition is treated.

 Boredom and stress have also been linked to a decreased appetite.

-Eating disorders—such as anorexia nervosa—can also lead to a decreased appetite overall.
-A person with anorexia undergoes self-starvation or other methods to lose weight.
-People who suffer from this condition are typically underweight and have an extreme fear of gaining weight.
+Eating disorders, such as anorexia nervosa, can also lead to a decreased appetite overall.
+A person with anorexia nervosa undergoes self-starvation or other methods to lose weight.
+People who have this condition are typically underweight and have a fear of gaining weight.
 Anorexia nervosa can also cause malnutrition.

 The following medical conditions may cause your appetite to decrease:

-In rare instances, cancer can cause loss of appetite, particularly if it is concentrated in your colon, stomach, ovaries, or pancreas.
+Cancer can also cause loss of appetite, particularly if it’s concentrated in the following areas:

 Pregnancy can also cause a loss of appetite during the first trimester.

 Some medications and drugs may reduce your appetite.
-These include street drugs—such as cocaine, heroin, and amphetamines—along with prescribed medications, such as some antibiotics, codeine, morphine, and chemotherapy drugs.
+These include street drugs — such as cocaine, heroin, and amphetamines — along with prescribed medications.
+Prescription medications that reduce appetite include:

 Always contact your doctor right away if you begin to lose weight rapidly for no apparent reason.

-It is also important to seek immediate medical help if your decreased appetite could be a result of depression, alcohol abuse, or an eating disorder such as anorexia.
+It’s also important to seek immediate medical help if your decreased appetite could be a result of depression, alcohol, or an eating disorder such as anorexia nervosa or bulimia.

 Treatment for a decreased appetite will depend on its cause.
-If the cause is a bacterial or viral infection you will usually not require treatment, as your appetite will quickly return once your infection is cured.
+If the cause is a bacterial or viral infection, you won’t usually require specific treatment for anorexia, as your appetite will quickly return once your infection is cured.

-If the decrease is due to a medical condition like cancer or chronic illness, it can be difficult to stimulate your appetite.
-However, eating with family and friends, cooking your favourite foods, or going out to eat at restaurants may help to encourage eating.
+If anorexia is due to a medical condition such as cancer or chronic illness, it can be difficult to stimulate your appetite.
+However, eating with family and friends, cooking your favorite foods, or going out to eat at restaurants may help to encourage eating.
 Light exercise may help increase appetite, or you might consider focusing on eating just one large meal per day, with light snacks in between.

 Eating frequent small meals can be helpful, and these are usually easier on the stomach than large meals.
-To ensure you are getting enough nutrients from food, meals should be high in calories and protein.
+To ensure you’re getting enough nutrients from food, meals should be high in calories and protein.
 You may also want to try liquid protein drinks.

 It can be useful to keep a diary of what you eat and drink over a period of a few days to a week.
 This will help your doctor to assess your nutritional intake and the extent of your decreased appetite.

 During your appointment, your doctor will try to create a full picture of your symptom.
-He or she will measure your weight and height and compare this to the average for the population.
+They’ll measure your weight and height and compare this to the average for the population.